 Vitamin D is a nutrient which is essential in small quantities for good health, including bone growth and the action of nerves and muscles.
 Its production begins in our skin when we are exposed to the UVB radiation in sunlight.

-For more information on skin, see our article on the Science of skin website.
+For more information on skin, watch our ‘What is skin?’ video on YouTube.